 Planning a trip to Cortland?
 Check out our video for Visitors and Tourism -- The Cortland Rural Cemetery is an interesting destination for visitors to Cortland, NY -- given our natural beauty, hiker-friendly "cemetrails", history, and even cultural events.
 The video at right -- themed "Memorializing the Deceased.
 Celebrating Life."-- features footage from the cemetery and interviews.
 (The production was funded by Cortland County, with help from the Cortland County Convention & Visitors Bureau.
 It was produced by Cortland, NY-based videographer Max Hoeschele.)

-CRC Supervisor Jeff Briggs' November 8, 2017 Presentation to CCHS -- If you are interested in Cortland's history, you will enjoy this presentation our supervisor, Jeff Briggs, gave to the Cortland County Historical Society in 2017.
+CRC Supervisor Jeff Briggs' November 8, 2017 Presentation to CCHS -- If you are interested in Cortland's history, you will enjoy this presentation our one-time cemetery supervisor, Jeff Briggs, gave to the Cortland County Historical Society in 2017.
 Here, Jeff touches on how the cemetery operates, how we have innovated to improve our finances, some notable burials, and more!
 (Many thanks to Sharon Stevans for recording this!)

 We were happy to welcome the Espressivo flute quartet on November 21, 2015 -- as the first of our Songs in the Cemetery series.
 (At right, please enjoy a couple excerpts from the evening!)
 (Members of Espressivo include, from left, Maria R Mucaria, Jeanine Rose, Terry P Mingle, and Jane Hunter.)